roblaing/webgames/ricerocks/README.md

 <h3>1.
 Listeners</h3>

-A reason I selected RiceRocks as an introductory example is user input only involves four keys &mdash; space to fire missiles, left to rotate counter-clockwise, right to rotate clockwise, and up to move in the direction the spaceship is currently pointed.
+RiceRocks is a game originally done as a project in Rice University's <a href="https://www.coursera.org/learn/interactive-python-1">Interactive Python</a> Mooc which I translated to JavaScript.
+It makes a good introductory example because its user input only involves four keys &mdash; space to fire missiles, left to rotate counter-clockwise, right to rotate clockwise, and up to move in the direction the spaceship is currently pointed.

 ```javascript